 Like other types of malware, Trojans have been involved in all sorts of major examples of cybercrime.
 Some of the most high-profile computer Trojans are listed here:

 - FinFisher spyware, used by governments to spy on citizens, sometimes uses a Trojan to arrive on victims’ computers.
-By presenting itself as a fake software update or malicious email attachment, it evades detection.
+By presenting itself as a fake software update or email addresses with fake malicious attachments, it evades detection.

 - Shedun malware for Android involved over 20,000 fake versions of popular apps with hidden malware inside.
 Most users were unable to get rid of the malware without getting a new phone.